Confirmation of Acceptance for Studies

-What is Confirmation of Acceptance for Studies (CAS) – and how does it affect your Tier 4 Visa?
+What is a Confirmation of Acceptance for Studies (CAS) – and how does it affect your visa?

 To apply for a Student visa you will need a valid Confirmation of Acceptance for Studies (CAS) number.
 The CAS is a virtual document that confirms that an institution is willing to act as your educational sponsor.

 It provides UK Visas and Immigration (part of the Home Office) with: